DBA-Andy/LifePointWV/Setting up Sunday Slides/setting_up_sunday_slides.md

     ![File Transfer 1](./file_transfer1.png)
   - Click on "Open File Transfer"
     ![File Transfer 2](./file_transfer2.png)
-  - Navigate to whereever you downloaded the file on your local machine, and the downloads folder on the mac mini (see screenshot above)
+  - Navigate to wherever you downloaded the file on your local machine, and the downloads folder on the mac mini (see screenshot above)
   - Select the file you wish to transfer and then click "Send"
     ![Send File](./send_file.png)
   - Once the transfer is complete, click "close."